Elephant Rock Books

 Love, mystery, and danger collide in this new literary thriller with the dark heart of a Gillian Flynn novel and the lyrical prose of Jandy Nelson’s I’ll Give You the Sun.

 A triumph of authenticity, grace, and nail-biting suspense, Lucia DiStefano’s ingenious debut is an unflinching, genre-bending page-turner.

 As seventeen-year-old Linnea celebrates the first anniversary of her heart transplant, she can’t escape the feeling that the wires have been crossed.
-After a series of unsettling dreams, inked messages mysteriously appear … Continue reading
+After a series of unsettling dreams, inked messages … Continue reading

 Algonquin Young Readers